 Keto Macros require a high fat content, moderate protein, and low-carb ratio.
 (Learn your exact keto macros with our Free Calculator.)
 Many of us were raised to eat a low-fat diet, so suddenly increasing the fat content of your meals can be difficult.
-Add any of these keto side dishes to your meal to easily increase your fat macros.
+Add any of these side dish recipes to your meal to easily increase your fat macros.

 2. Keep You Fuller for Longer

-Most keto side dishes are full of fat and contain some fiber, which are both extremely satiating.
+Most side dish recipes are full of fat and contain some fiber, which are both extremely satiating.
 Many of these recipes call for fiber-rich vegetables like cauliflower, broccoli, and brussels sprouts which move through the digestion tract slowly and add volume to meals without adding a ton of calories.

 3. Help to Curb Carb Cravings

 Most of the foods we miss most from our pre-keto lives are actually side dishes.
-Rather than fight our cravings or give-in to cheat meals, we’ve come up with keto side dishes that completely satisfy.
+Rather than fight our cravings or give-in to cheat meals, we’ve come up with side dish recipes that completely satisfy.
 Using low-carb ingredients, we’ve concocted keto copycats of all your favorite dishes.

-1. Keto Mac and Cheese – 6g net carbs
+1. Cauliflower Mac and Cheese – 6g net carbs

 2. Cauliflower Fried Rice – 7.75g net carbs

-There are a few ways you can order Keto Chinese Takeout, but low-carb fried rice is pretty much non-existent out in the real world.
+There are a few ways you can order low carb keto Chinese Takeout, but low-carb fried rice is pretty much non-existent out in the real world.
 Since we refuse to part ways with one of our favorite Asian side dishes, we decided to make Keto Fried Rice at home using low-carb ingredients like cauliflower rice, garlic, eggs, and sesame oil.